AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Wilson (mirror diameter 2.5 meters), discovered that they were in fact

-foreign galaxies, whose distance was determined by
+foreign galaxies, whose distance he

-Cepheids (§4.1).
-Hubble found that the radiation
+Stars").
+Hubble found that the radiation spectra

-red region, the magnitude of this redshift
+region, the magnitude of this redshift

 not depending on the direction